walterhiggins/WMPJS/book-outline.md

 The 'Enable text wrapping' setting should be turned off for programming.
 It's useful if you're writing a letter, essay or other non-programming text but it can be confusing if turned on while programming.

 'Highlight current line' makes it easier to see where you currently are in the code.
-If looking at a large Javascript file, it can be difficult to see the cursor (the blinking block that appears next to letters as you type).
+When looking at a large Javascript file, it can be difficult to see the cursor (the blinking block that appears next to letters as you type).

 'Highlight matching brackets' is a super useful programming feature.
 As you move the cursor around your Javascript source, when the cursor is next to any of the following characters it will match the opening or closing character.